robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 As you can see, we're adding the three fields for *name*, *gender* and *city*.
 Each form field is defined by specifying:

-- name: the logical name for this form field
+- *name*: the logical name for this form field
-- data_property: the property name for this field within the saved record.
+- *data_property*: the property name for this field within the saved record.
 This is actually optional.  if omitted, the *name* property value is used for the *data_property* also.
 So in our example we could leave this property out of the *fields* array elements
-- label: The label to display before the input field
+- *label*: The label to display before the input field
-- type: the HTML form field type
+- *type*: the HTML form field type
-- labelWidth: controls the proportion of space occupied by the label versus the corresponding input field.
+- *labelWidth*: controls the proportion of space occupied by the label versus the corresponding input field.
 A starting point of 4 is recommended, and then try adjusting it above or below that until you're happy with the layout
-- options: (select type only) defines the select drop-down options.
+- *options*: (select type only) defines the select drop-down options.
 For each you should specify the text and corresponding value.
 The value is what is sent to the QEWD back-end whilst the text is what appears in the UI.

 Save your changes and click the browser's *refresh* button.
 After logging in, click the Add New Person button.
 The New Person card should now contain the three form fields we need!

-##### Customising the Save Button
+## Customising the Save Button

-The *adminui-crud* also allows you to customise the New Person Card's Save button if you want.
+The *adminui-crud* Assembly also allows you to customise the New Person Card's Save button if you want.

 It's controlled by another new sub-object within the *personAssemblyState* object: *update*.